gkosm314/zzzmachine/README.md

 ## Introduction

-This script automates the recording of online lectures and uploads the recordings to a Google Drive account.
+This script automates the recording of online lectures and uploads the recordings to a Google Drive account, so you can watch them when you wake up.

 ## Requriments
 The scirpt is developed for Linux machines.